hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 # It's hard to have basic research in industry

-While industrial research is often presented idealistically, and many researchers are motivated by academic research, it's important to acknowledge that corporations run research labs in order to improve company's profit.
+While industrial research is often presented idealistically, and many researchers are motivated by academic research, corporations run research labs in order to improve company's profit.
 When done well, it has been enormously beneficial, both directly to the company, and, in the publication of new knowledge, to society.

 Achieving high-quality long-term research while also showing corporate benefits is a tightrope balancing act.
 Most industry R&D is very applied, more "D" than "R".
 But labs that focus too much on short-term deliverables can't really do much long-term innovation.
 If every project has to ship in a product, there's no room for big-picture thinking, risk-taking, or exploratory research.